Policy Improvement Reinforcement Learning: Experiments

 \section{Experiments}

-We design our experiments to answer the following key questions: \emph{(i)} Does PIPO consistently improve the performance of state-of-the-art group-based RLVR algorithms across model scales and reasoning benchmarks? \emph{(ii)} How does the retrospective policy-improvement mechanism affect training dynamics, particularly regarding optimization stability against data sampling stochasticity and reasoning behavior? \emph{(iii)} How sensitive is PIPO to its core design choices, such as the rectification strategy and the historical window size?
-To address these questions, we evaluate PIPO as a plug-and-play module on top of multiple group-based RL baselines, across different model scales, datasets, and ablation settings.
+We design our experiments to answer the following key questions: \emph{(i)} Does closed-loop policy improvement yield consistent gains across policy optimization families, model scales, and reasoning benchmarks? \emph{(ii)} How does the retrospective policy-improvement mechanism affect training dynamics, particularly regarding optimization stability against data sampling stochasticity and reasoning behavior? \emph{(iii)} Does PIPO remain effective when trained and evaluated on code and tool-use RL tasks? \emph{(iv)} How sensitive is PIPO to its core design choices, such as the rectification strategy and the historical window size?
+To address these questions, we evaluate PIPO as a plug-and-play module on top of PPO, group-relative, and self-distillation baselines across different model scales, datasets, and ablation settings.

 \paragraph{Setup Details.} We evaluate PIPO across two model scales (Qwen3-4B-Base and Qwen3-8B-Base\cite{yang2025qwen3}) on diverse reasoning benchmarks.
-We conduct our training on the MATH dataset\cite{NEURIPS_DATASETS_BENCHMARKS2021_be83ab3e}.
-To comprehensively assess mathematical reasoning capabilities, we employ MATH500\cite{NEURIPS_DATASETS_BENCHMARKS2021_be83ab3e}, AIME 2025, AMC 2023, Minerva and Olympiadbench\cite{he2024olympiadbench}.
-Furthermore, we utilize SciKnowEval\cite{feng2024sciknoweval} to evaluate the model's capacity for knowledge-rich scientific reasoning.
-We integrate PIPO atop several group-based RL baselines, including GRPO, GSPO and DAPO.
-More implementation details are provided in Appendix \ref{app:experimental_details}.
+For mathematical reasoning, we train on the MATH dataset\cite{NEURIPS_DATASETS_BENCHMARKS2021_be83ab3e} and evaluate on MATH500\cite{NEURIPS_DATASETS_BENCHMARKS2021_be83ab3e}, AIME 2025, AMC 2023, Minerva, and OlympiadBench\cite{he2024olympiadbench}.
+All reported methods use the same answer extraction and verification pipeline, and our comparisons focus on controlled relative improvements under this evaluator.
+We further train and evaluate on task-specific code and tool-use datasets, and use SciKnowEval\cite{feng2024sciknoweval} for a focused self-distillation study.
+More implementation details are provided in Appendix~\ref{app:experimental_details}.